ibjohansen/acando-react-boilerplate/README.md

 #To use:

+(This Project requires that ypu have [Node](https://nodejs.org/en/) installed on your computer)

-navigate to where you want the project to reside
+Open a terminal window and navigate to where you want the project to reside

 `$ git clone git@github.com:ibjohansen/acando-react-boilerplate.git`